Step-By-Step Guide: How To Apply For A PhilHealth ID

 Based on Philhealth’s official website, you should submit the form together with the following documents:

-- Two (2) 1×1 latest ID picture,
+- Two (2) 1×1 latest ID pictures,

 - Two valid IDs; and any of the following documents.

-- Declare your dependents if applicable
+- Declare your dependents if applicable.

 Others: